mmacgilvray18/Phospho_Network/README.md

 3. Follow the script and change any input and output names.
 All output directories and files will be created in your current directory.

+   This method will automatically create any intermediate files.

+### Second way:

+  This method will require each script to be run on the command line w/ the user responsible for any intermediate files.
+The order of the scripts is the same as the steps listed below.